nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Role Restrictions <a id="c-role-restrictions"></a>

-* The `ROLE_NAME` should only contain alphanumeric characters, spaces and an optional pair of round brackets, but not blank, and have a character limit of at most 30.
+* The `ROLE_NAME` should only contain alphanumeric characters, spaces and an optional pair of round brackets and have a character limit of at most 30.
 * The `REMINDER_DATE` should not be in the past and must be a valid date in the following format: dd-MM-yyyy HH:mm.
 * The `STATUS` is case-sensitive and can only accept the following inputs: